 8-11-4: ADOPTION OF STORMWATER QUALITY GUIDELINES: (2335 3391 3659) The City hereby requires the implementation of structural or non-structural measures to reduce or maintain the quality of stormwater on a temporary or permanent basis.
 Such measures will be designed and installed based on guidelines presented in VOLUME 3 - BEST MANAGEMENT PRACTICES, URBAN STORM DRAINAGE CRITERIA manual, published by the Urban Drainage and Flood Control District.

-(A) A Land Disturbance Permit shall be required prior to conducting any land disturbance activity that:
+(A) An owner or applicant shall be required to obtain a Land Disturbance Permit prior to conducting any land disturbance activity that:

 (1) Covers an area equal to or greater than one (1) acre, or